 Trubridge’s long passion for the environment found new depth in 2004, when he won an Antarctic Arts Fellowship.
 When he emerged from this remote and ecologically fragile navel of the planet, his evolution as a creator of beautiful things left him with more than a mere five senses.
 His rebirth was a motivation to make the relationship between people and nature resonate with the harmony that comes from living among beautiful things.

-Trubridge’s designs have featured in countless influential international publications, where he has been noted as the instigator of the ‘raw sophistication’ trend in design in furniture and lighting.
+Trubridge’s beauty in design have featured in countless influential international publications, where he has been noted as the instigator of the ‘raw sophistication’ trend in design in furniture and lighting.
 In 2008, French magazine Express recognized him as one of the world’s top fifteen designers.
 The Pompidou Centre in Paris acquired his installation ‘Icarus’ in 2012 for its permanent collection.
 After a successful TED talk in 2013, he began the Beauty Matters Project, an exploration of the relationship between people and things.

 Why does beauty matter?
 David found the roots of his answer to the age-old question in the Māori term ‘ātaahua’, a rich term referring to the two-way relationship between a maker and a carefully-crafted object.
 It also refers to the relationship between that object and the people who use and value it.
 In both situations, the object and person are elevated by their proximity.
 Conversely: ugly and thoughtlessly-made objects diminish the user, creator, and material used.
 With this in mind, he writes on his blog: “I have a real problem with this obsession with the new.
 It degrades what we already have […] we should start savouring and appreciating what we have a little more…”